CodeX1111/alx-system_engineering-devops/0x00-shell_basics/README.md

-This Delete the directory my_first_directory that is in the /tmp directory This script that changes the working directory to the previous one This script that lists all files
+This Delete the directory my_first_directory that is in the /tmp directory This script that changes the working directory to the previous one This script that lists all files this Wriwe a script that prints the type of the file named iamafile